-1 The CAN control will only work with the CRANE module.
-The ENGINE module only works on RF and release the E-STOP at this point to restore transmitter operation.
+&lt;sup>1 The CAN control will only work with the CRANE module.
+The ENGINE module only works on RF

 OPERATION

 Power must be applied to the receiver module for the system to work.

 Releasing the E-STOP until the red and green LEDs appear will turn on the transmitter.
 Pressing the E-STOP button will turn off the transmitter.
 Pressing the E-STOP will turn off all outputs as feature. lf safety the а transmitter goes out of range for more than 2 seconds, all outputs will turn off as a safety feature, the e-stop output will turn off after 10 seconds.